 The remainder of the paper is organized as follows.
 We start with a description of OPEN-EASE from a user perspective.
-Then, we give an overview of the functional components of OPEN-EASE.
-We will then detail the implementation of OPEN-EASE and some exemplary use cases.
-We end with outlining some projected applications, a discussion of related work, and our conclusions.
+Then, we give an overview of its functional components, explain its implementation in detail, and present some exemplary use cases.
+We finish with outlining some projected applications, with a discussion of related work, and our conclusions.